 They rented a home in Highland (#32 on the 1958 Highland map) and he commuted to BYU with his nephew, Kent who had returned from a mission to New England.
 In October of 1957, some young men Kent knew from Connecticut came for a visit and they decided to go deer hunting together with Kent and Melvin in American Fork Canyon.
 While they were there one of the Connecticut visitors heard Melvin coming through the underbrush and looked through his rifle scope to see what it was.
 He touched the trigger and shot him very near the heart, killing him quickly.
 It was the day before his 29th birthday.
 He was serving as the Highland Ward Clerk and his death came about five months after the death of Clarence Greenland, who had served in that same capacity for thirty seven years.

-Orville Cox and Otes Clysta Strasburg Day: This is the patriarch of the large Day family and we learn why he has so many descendants in the History of Highland.
-Orville was born June 1, 1885 in the home of his Grandmother, Elvira Mills Cox, in Fairview, Utah Territory to a polygamist, Eli Azariah and his second wife, Elvira Euphrasia Cox Day.
-Before he was six hears old his family had moved to Mancos, Colorado to escape prosecution for polygamy.
-They were destitute and at one time, for three weeks had nothing to eat but boiled wheat.
+Orville Cox and Otes Clysta Strasburg Day: This is the patriarch of the large Day family and in the history of Highland we learn why he has so many descendants.
+Orville was born June 1, 1885, in the home of his grandmother, Elvira Mills Cox, in Fairview, Utah Territory to a polygamist, Eli Azariah and his second wife, Elvira Euphrasia Cox Day.
+Before he was six years old his family had moved to Mancos, Colorado to escape prosecution for polygamy.
+They were destitute and at one time, for three weeks, had nothing to eat but boiled wheat.

-They moved back to Fairview in 1892 and he started school in second grade because he was a gifted learner.
+They moved back to Fairview in 1892 and Orville started school in second grade because he was a gifted learner.
 In 1893 he was baptized in the Manti Temple.
 At eleven he was given a Patriarchal Blessing by Patriarch Evans and was told: “thou shalt be multiplied without end”.
-In 2017 his posterity number in excess of 1200.
+In 2018 his posterity numbers close to 1300.
 The blessing continued: “the heavens will be opened to thy view and the spirits of the just made perfect will appear to thee in their glory.
 Thou shalt aid in the work of the genealogy already begun by thy fathers and thy work be perfected.
 The Lord will be thy light and the tower of defence.”
 Twenty-six years later he would begin the greatest work in mortality.

 Another portion of Orville’s blessing stated: “Thou wilt go forth as a messenger of salvation and call men to repentance...” and this promise began to prod him and after their first child was born-one year after their marriage-he decided to serve a mission and was called to serve in Kansas.
 He had purchased ten acres of ground in Highland next to the Strasburg’s so he owned property but had little money (#36 on the 1958 Highland map).
 His service was almost ended prematurely due to his lack of funds but with prayers and faith of those at home he was able to complete his full mission.
 Upon his return the taught school in Highland for six more years, during which time the Highland Ward was organized and he was chosen as first counselor to Bishop Zabriskie.

-Beginning in 1928, after a miraculous dream/vision of people from beyond the grave, he began doing genealogy in earnest and was able to research several thousand names but at the time of the fire those records were in jeopardy because the fire began while the family was at church and a neighbor came into the meeting with the alarm that sent everyone scurrying to help.
+Beginning in 1928, after a miraculous dream/vision of people from beyond the grave, he began doing genealogy in earnest and was able to research several thousand names.
+At the time of the fire those records were in jeopardy because the fire began while the family was at church.
+A neighbor came into the meeting with the alarm that sent everyone scurrying to help.
 Orville, who was sixty nine years old, ran the one quarter mile to his home and entered the burning home several times to carry out his precious work.
 Very little was damaged.
 He made a genealogy chart on a roll of butcher paper that is approx 25 feet long and has over 3000 names, including several lines going all the way back to Adam.